In this article, I`d like to tell you about Semi-Permanent Makeup (SPM) for eyeliner.

 The pain level varies from person to person.
 A medical-grade topical anaesthetic will be used for numbing before and during the procedure to make you feel comfortable and as pain-free as possible.

-Once I start the tattoo process, you will feel and hear a vibration.
+Once I start the tattoo process, you will feel a vibration.
 There is no bleeding.